Cub Scout | Scouts

 Recipients of the Summit Award get an awesome patch but also receive

-a new medal.
+a medal.
 Plus, as adults, Summit Award recipients may wear the

 green, white and silver square knot pictured.
 It’s the same knot worn

-by recipients of the old Venturing Silver Award, which will be retired
+by recipients of the old Venturing Silver Award, which was retired

 at the end of 2014.